Shakespeare Week – Best primary resources and worksheets for 2023

 What is Shakespeare Week?

-When is Shakespeare Week 2021?
+When is Shakespeare Week?

-This year, Shakespeare Week takes place on 15-21 March.
+In 2023, Shakespeare Week takes place between 20th-26th March.

-1 | Shakespeare Week official resources
+- Official Shakespeare Week resources

 Shakespeare mental health and wellbeing lesson plan

 Do you wear your heart on your sleeve?
 Are you sometimes the green-eyed monster?
 Although Shakespeare wrote over 400 years ago, the creative language he used to describe the human spirit remains relevant today.